codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-abstract

-      Goes through the steps to restart a cluster, and to ensure data isn't lost or overwritten.
+      This upcoming video will go through the steps to restore data from back-ups and to restart a cluster.
+It'll help you to ensure data isn't lost.

 .. _`training-videos-performance-availability`: